paulround2tele/studio/src/lib/api-client/docs/CampaignsApi.md

 # **listCampaigns**
 > CampaignListResponse listCampaigns()

-Lists all campaigns with pagination and filtering support
+Retrieves a paginated list of campaigns with optional filtering

 ### Example